Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Problems and Correction

 This is the smallest category of the entire exam.
 It features only 14 questions and has 11% of the total score.
-The questions in this category will assess the knowledge of phlebotomists on how they can fix common errors and correct problems pertaining to their practice, such as labelling a blood sample, how to draw blood, etc.
+Phlebotomists will undergo testing to assess their ability to fix errors and correct problems in their practice.
+This includes labeling blood samples and drawing blood.

 Quality and Professional Issues